ModernCPPBook/Examples/README.md

 For more details, we refer to Chapter 1 of the book.
 Recall to use the C++ 17 cling kernel to compile C++ code using the C++ Explorer [1].

-### Pure C++ examples
+### C++ examples

 The examples using the Message Passing Interface ([MPI](https://www.open-mpi.org/)) or [OpenMP](https://www.openmp.org/) are not working in the Jupyter Notebooks.
 In addition, the distrbuted HPX examples are not working within Jupyter Notebooks.
-Therefore, the code is available as C++ files [here]().
+Therefore, the code is available as C++ files in the [cpp](https://github.com/ModernCPPBook/Examples/tree/main/cpp) folder.

-The benchmarks can be build as

 ### Benchmarks